Stay safe and check the latest government advice at Coronavirus Victoria.

 Melbourne, you deserve a drink.
 Make up for lost time and discover new bars to celebrate in.
-Driving in?
-Learn how to score $15 weekday parking in the city.

 This late-night lounge has filled the Cherry Bar–shaped hole on AC/DC Lane.
 Expect a live music lineup that shakes things up each night, from DJs to piano singers.
 The LA and European-inspired lounge is dishing up Italian share plates, paired with an extensive negroni and spritz menu.
 We'll take a carbonara toastie and the negroni fountain, thanks.